Eicosapentaenoic acid: Clinical significance

-Ordinary consumers commonly obtain EPA and DHA by from foods such as fatty fish1, fish oil dietary supplements,2 and less commonly from algae oil supplements3 in which the omega-3 doses are lower than those in clinical experiments.
+Ordinary consumers commonly obtain EPA and DHA from foods such as fatty fish, fish oil dietary supplements, and less commonly from algae oil supplements in which the omega−3 doses are lower than those in clinical experiments.
 A Cooper Center Longitudinal Study that followed 9253 healthy men and women over 10 years revealed that those who took fish oil supplements did not see raised LDL-C levels.
 In fact, there was a very slight decrease of LDL-C which was statistically significant but too small to be of any clinical significance.
 These individuals took fish oil supplements of their own choosing, and it should be recognized that the amounts and ratios of EPA and DHA vary according to the source of fish oil.

-Omega-3 fatty acids, particularly EPA, have been studied for their effect on autistic spectrum disorder (ASD).
-Some have theorized that, since omega-3 fatty acid levels may be low in children with autism, supplementation might lead to an improvement in symptoms.
-While some uncontrolled studies have reported improvements, well-controlled studies have shown no statistically significant improvement in symptoms as a result of high-dose omega-3 supplementation.
+Omega−3 fatty acids, particularly EPA, have been studied for their effect on autistic spectrum disorder (ASD).
+Some have theorized that, since omega−3 fatty acid levels may be low in children with autism, supplementation might lead to an improvement in symptoms.
+Well-controlled studies have shown no statistically significant improvement in symptoms as a result of high-dose omega−3 supplementation.

-In addition, studies have shown that omega-3 fatty acids may be useful for treating depression.
+In addition, studies have shown that omega−3 fatty acids may be useful for treating depression.

 EPA and DHA ethyl esters (all forms) may be absorbed less well, thus work less well, when taken on an empty stomach or with a low-fat meal.